ComposableFi/composable/docs/docs/technology/cvm/tutorial.md

 You can use the `State` query in the Interpreter to dump the whole state of the interpreter.

-You can follow the CW20 and Cosmos Bank guide to retrieve the amount of assets on the `interpreter` address.
+You can follow the CW20 and Cosmos Bank guide to retrieve the amount of assets on the `executor` address.

-The following example is to retrieve the CVM state of the `interpreter`:
+The following example is to retrieve the CVM state of the `executor`:
 ```sh
 (devenv) bash-5.2$ $BINARY query wasm  contract-state smart centauri12u8s70drvm6cg4fc6j93q0q3g5nw6rvk926rjctx96md4fttedaq787pyl '{
 "state" : [] }'